Tobi-KL/SOC_Profile_Generation/README.md

 # Installation

-Load the ipynb file "Run_SOC_Profile_Generation" into Google Colab.
+1. Download code from github
-Download and save all classes and functions into one directory and change directory in Colab-file.
+2. Unzip file and save in one directory
-Download all input data.
+3. Open "Run_SOC_Profile_Generation" in Google Colab
-Adjust all paths in Colab file depending where classes, functions and input data are saved.\
+4. Change directory in Colab file.
-For detailed installation instructions see md-file "Installation".
+5. Run all cells in Colab file.

 # Dependencies